thindil/hunter/others/README.md

 * translations.tcl   - script to manage the program translations. **Important:** run this script from the main project directory, not from here.
+* rules.aru          - configuration file with rules for check code with AdaControl.